ramipellumbi/FASTRAQ/README.md

 ### Logging

-The logging system ensures that every log entry is associated with the traceId of the request triggering the log.
-This facilitates easy tracking of individual request execution flows.
+The logging system is designed for clarity and traceability.
+Every log entry is tagged with the traceId of the originating request, enabling precise tracking of individual request lifecycles.
+Adopting an event-driven debug logging approach, the system behaves as follows:

+- **Successful Requests**: Only the 'info' logs pertinent to the request are logged.

+- **Failed Requests**: Alongside the 'info' logs, the 'debug' and 'error' logs relevant to the request are also captured.

+This methodology ensures that developers can quickly discern the flow and potential issues of any request, streamlining diagnostics and debugging.

 #### Sample Output